noahbravo/pinpad-react/README.md

 # Interactive pin pad

-SPA interactive pin pad developed using react hooks and functional components.
+Interactive pin pad SPA developed using react hooks and functional components.

 - The pin has max of 4 digits long
 - The pin is hidden except for the last number, the rest are replaced with *